-The Marin County Major Crimes Task Force (MCTF) was formed in 1977 at the recommendation of the Marin County Police Chiefs’ Association.
+The Marin County Major Crimes Task Force dissolved in July of 2020

 In 1979, a Joint Powers Agreement (JPA) was formed between the County, towns and cities.
 Currently, the members of the Task Force JPA include the County, the towns and cities of Belvedere, Corte Madera, Fairfax, Larkspur, Mill Valley, Novato, Ross, San Anselmo and Tiburon.
 The JPA provides oversight of the MCTF through a 9-member Oversight Committee comprised of a City Councilmember, a member of the County Board of Supervisors, 2 city managers, the County Administrator, 2 chief law enforcement officials and 2 Marin County residents who do not hold any of the above positions.

 The MCTF is currently managed by the Sheriff’s Office with a Sheriff’s Lieutenant overseeing the operation and a Sheriff’s Sergeant supervising the unit.
 The main focus of the MCTF is narcotic related investigations.
 We also serve as a countywide investigations resource and will assist other agencies with cases of significance.
 The MCTF supplements the efforts of the existing local law enforcement agencies to better deal with major cases or criminal activity that no single jurisdiction can effectively deal with alone.